-Chromebook Gift Guide: What you should buy
+Chromebook Holiday Gift Guide

-Chromebooks make great holiday gifts and we're here to help you decide the best one to buy.
+Chromebooks make great gifts!
+Here are the best choices for everyone on your list..

-The holiday buying rush is in full swing and we're almost out of time to find that perfect gift for a special someone in your life.
+The holidays are on us once again.
+For many of us, the spirit of giving is a chance to make someone's Christmas or Hanukkah a little more special by finding just the right gift.
 Good thing there is something that's easy to find, won't hurt your wallet and is something that anyone would love — a new Chromebook!

 They come in plenty of sizes, styles and capabilities, so you'll be able to pick the perfect model no matter who you're buying for.
 And what you're giving — the full internet experience with the Chrome browser, thousands of apps and extensions that go with it and a secure system that is quick and almost maintenance free.
 Of course, you also get Google Play and over 1,000,000 Android applications on select models.